The Food Bank provides food to its member agencies in Columbiana, Mahoning and Trumbull counties. If you are in need of food, click here.

 • Your organization cannot require any fees for meals or pantry bags of food.
 All products must be distributed at no charge to recipients, with no suggested or implied donation amount or volunteer requirement.
 Participation or attendance in a religious service or ministry in order to receive food or a meal is not permitted.

-• The member agency must be financially viable with provisions in place for on going financial support of their program.
+• Your agency must be financially viable with provisions in place for on going financial support of the program.

 • All food products must be stored according to safe food handling procedures.
 Dry products must be 6” off the floor and 18” from the ceiling; pallets and shelving may be used.
 This also includes walk-in coolers and freezers.
 Non-food items must be stored separately from food.